top of page

 Why does my child get cavities even if they brush?

-Because brushing alone doesn’t remove all plaque, especially if technique, diet, or flossing habits are lacking.
+Because brushing alone doesn’t remove all plaque—especially if flossing, diet, or technique are lacking.

 How often should kids brush their teeth?